CodeSparta/codectl.github.io/docs/Koffer/koffer.md

 # Koffer

-The koffer engine provides a low side artifact raking system and dependency resolution container with an entrypoint designed to consume arbitrary artifact collection automation repos.
+The koffer engine provides a plugable low side artifact raking system and dependency resolution container with an entrypoint designed to consume arbitrary artifact collection automation repos.

 {: .fs-6 .fw-300 }